qq626928331/hello-world/README.md

 # hello-world
-This is my beginning to code！！！！
+This is my beginning to learn code！！！！